 Frontend - Random: A request to a random static page

-Frontend - addToBasket: Add an article to the shopping cart
+Frontend - addToBasket: Add a product to the shopping cart

-Frontend - ArticleDetail: A call to a random article detail page
+Frontend - ArticleDetail: A call to a random product detail page

 Frontend - Register: Registers a new customer